 Being Gentle with Ourselves

-What is often overlooked is how we treat ourselves during this process.
-Being too harsh on ourselves only pushes us further away.
-On the other hand, allowing ourselves not to have all the answers can help us see things more clearly.
+What is overlooked is how we treat ourselves during this process.
+Being too harsh on ourselves can push us further away from understanding what we feel.

 Understanding Ourselves in Small Moments